SteamDatabase/BrowserExtension/README.md

 2. Run `npm test` which should report warnings
 3. Run `npm run fix` which should automatically fix most of the reported warnings

+**Please do not make pull requests adding translations or languages at this time.**

 #### Making a release

 Run `npm run version 3.0.0` which updates `manifest.json`, creates a commit, creates a tag,